 Classes may be held in any teaching rooms on campus.
-Students on other postgraduate programmes will join the class for certain lectures.
+Students on other programmes may join the class for certain courses or lectures.

 The academic staff of the Department of Actuarial Mathematics and Statistics all have their offices in the Colin Maclaurin (CM) building.